andrewconnell/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Demos/03 - teams-app1/README.md

 ## Register an application in AAD

-To enable an application to call the Microsoft Graph, an application registration is required.
+To enable an application to call the Microsoft Graph API, an application registration is required.
 This lab uses the [Azure Active Directory v2.0 endpoint](https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-v2-compare).

 1. Open the [Application Registration Portal](https://apps.dev.microsoft.com).